-Pike's Peak Highway
+Colorado Springs - Pike's Peak Highway Map

 There are several ways to reach the summit of Pike's Peak; Cog Train, hike, bicycle, tour bus or drive yourself.
 We selected "drive yourself" because we planned to stop at various locations if for no other reason than to enjoy the scenery.
 Keep in mind that Pike's Peak is not a National Park and that all fees go towards maintaining the highway.
 So as you can no doubt imagine, it is not an inexpensive drive to take, ie; $50 per car, $15 per person older than 16 and $5 for each child below 16.
 It is for a good cause, and the fees are slightly less expensive in the winter ( December 1st to April 30th).

-Pike's Peak Summit
+Colorado Springs - Pike's Peak Summit

 This is the goal of the drive!
 Or perhaps the Summit House donuts at 14,115 above sea level?
 On a more serious note, this kind of altitude has to be respected as you can get "altitude sickness" at this height and regular breathing is not going to get enough oxygen into your system.
 If you have any kind of breathing issues, you might want to consider bringing some oxygen with you for a drive like this.
 A short duration stay is not going to impact you very much, which is what we did.

 After such an amazing drive, and considering that we had just about missed lunch time, we decided to get off the highway and stop in Manitou Springs for lunch.

 Good menu and great lunch!
 Very easy to get to; exit U.S. Route 24 as you are headed back to Colorado Springs and follow Manitou Avenue (which is also Business Route 24) and you will see The Loop on the right side of the street.

-Garden of the Gods
+Colorado Springs - Garden of the Gods Map

-Colorado is an interesting place to visit, however it is important to plan your trip there in order to make the trip as enjoyable as possible.
+Colorado Springs is an interesting place to visit, however it is important to plan your trip there in order to make the trip as enjoyable as possible.
 Here are some informative links for you to utilize;